 3. Interact with Your Partners

-What Is a Preferred Marketing Partner on Facebook, and Why Is It Important?
+What is a Preferred Marketing Partner on Facebook, and why is it important for businesses?

 Certifications for Ad Spend Performance